Expunge a Felony Conviction or Suspended Sentence

 How Much Does An Oklahoma Expungement Cost?

 Our firm charges a “flat” fee for most of the 14 different types of expungements.
+Click to schedule your free consultation and find out the cost of your Oklahoma expungement.

 How Much Does A Pardon Cost in Oklahoma?